-Blake Shelton Still Drinking, After Gwen Stefani Allegedly Forced Him To Quit
+Blake Shelton Still Drinking After Gwen Stefani Allegedly Forced Him To Quit

 Blake Shelton and Gwen Stefani are back on The Voice this season, and of course, everyone is watching their every move.
-Now it turns out that rumors are things aren’t going great because Gwen is annoyed that Blake is drinking once again.
-Sources are sharing that she told him to quit.
-Radar Online shared the details about what is allegedly going on between these two.
+Now, rumors suggest things aren’t going great because Gwen is annoyed that Blake is drinking once again.
+Sources are sharing that she told him to quit, and Radar Online shared the details about what is allegedly going on between these two.

 Adam Levine calls hilarious play-by-play as Gwen Stefani and Blake Shelton duke it out over an @NBCTheVoice hopeful. https://t.co/DrHgVUgHkB pic.twitter.com/o4sNKBZTqD